 Your kitchen decorating style should be in harmony with the rest of the living space.
 The style can be carried out in details such as counter edging, cabinet molding, and floor material.

 Log homes are particularly suited for natural material accents such as eucalyptus wood cabinets, bamboo floors and concrete counters.

 Appliances are continuing to evolve and the ultimate kitchen should make room to accommodate them.
 Some of the newest products include a refrigerator/stove combo that keeps food cold until it is ready to cook.
 Then a timer or remote switch will turn it on so that dinner will be waiting for you when you get home.

 “As baby boomers age and the next generations come up, there will be a greater demand for everything to be computerized,” Johnson says.
 “People will be able to remotely control their home lighting, heating, and even appliances.
 Computers in the kitchen can be used to call up recipes and table setting ideas.”

 Other devices include televisions, intercoms and music systems all need to be planned in advance for proper wiring to be included on the original blueprints.

 6. Aging in Place.

-Chances are you’re going to be in your home for the long haul, so think about access to counters, appliances, and cabinets as you get older.
+Chances are you’re going to be in your home for the long haul, so when creating your log home kitchen design, think about access to counters, appliances, and cabinets as you get older.
 “I recommend that clients consider table-height dishwashers, lower refrigerators, multiple height counters and drawers rather than doors in their lower cupboards,” says Johnson, a certified aging in place (CAP) designer.
 “Wide kitchen isles and doorways with level thresholds provide easy access for power scooters and wheelchairs.”